Documentation Index Fetch the complete documentation index at: https://docs.videodb.io/llms.txt

 Capture sessions can optionally persist media for later search and playback.
 Control storage per-channel and access exported assets.

-Desktop capture currently supports macOS only.
-Windows support is coming soon.
+Desktop capture currently supports macOS and Windows .

 Quick Example